mdiebolt/obj-animator/models.coffee.md

 Models
 ======

-Model data for each character and their actions (animation states).
+Model data for each character, item, and terrain and their actions (animation states).

     module.exports =
       characters: